Mrs Jane Ferns

 Funding body Australian Collaborative Education Network Limited (ACEN)

-Project Team Doctor Susan Heaney, Mrs Alex Little, Mrs Jane Ferns, Associate Professor Leanne Brown, Doctor Anne Croker
+Project Team Doctor Susan Heaney, Mrs Alex Little, Mrs Jane Ferns, Professor Leanne Brown, Doctor Anne Croker

 Scheme Research Grant